A Flat Earth?!!!

 The rather mundane fact is that most educated Christian writers accepted Greco-Roman teachings about the earth and cosmos and quickly moved on to more urgent matters of sin and salvation.
 No Christian authority of any consequence ever taught that the earth was flat. - Huffington Post, May 25, 2011

-It seems both White and Draper were more interested in attacking the Bible than there were in reporting the truth.
+It seems White and Draper were more interested in attacking the Bible than they were in truth.
+We will see that is true as the humanists continue to use them as their #1 source, and they are continually proven wrong.

 Does The Bible Claim The Earth is Supported On Pillars?

-No. The following are the verses (with some context) the humanist references:
+No, the Bible does not say the earth is supported on pillars.
+The following are the verses (with additional verses for context) the humanist references:

 [This is part of Hannahs Song of Thanksgiving]